-One woman from America, shared her story.
-She had just lost her two adult sons in an accident only days earlier and she too had felt the same throughout her their childhood and shared that she had barely no photos of her and her children.
+One woman from America shared her story.
+She had just lost her two adult sons in an accident only days earlier and she too had felt the same throughout her their childhood and shared that she had barely any photos of her and her children.

 But now it was too late.

 She urged all mothers to not worry about how they looked and with her courage to share her story in such a time of pain, reminded us all why it is so important to get in the frame with your family.

 You see, photos don’t just act as a tangible good you get to set as your phone background or hang on a wall.

 They are memories.
 They are apart of history that helps put together a story – your story!

 Your mind can only store so much.
 A photo can provoke so much more from a memory than the mind alone would.
 Furthermore, for generations to come people can live on through their photographs.
 Something I know is so important to me.

 My grandfather, who I was so close to and who passed a few years ago – we have a photo of him from his teenage years and time in the army.
 This is a young man I never met but get to relive his story through these photographs and my daughters who were too young to remember meeting him can see him, grow up with him and get to know him through those photos!

 I know that as mothers, we are always the one behind the lenses.
 And don’t get me wrong I think all photos are important whether it be of your kids, your husband or the whole family.
 But make sure you are getting in that frame as much as you can.

 I know it might seem impossible when you have a husband about as handy as a drunk octopus with a camera, but I have a few tips to help you!